[Learn Korean I38] -ㄴ/는다면, -아/어야겠다, -나 보다

 For example,

-Please use your full imagination to make your sentence.
+Please use your complete imagination to make your sentence.

 For the second sentence, please use -아/어야겠다 “have to do ~, should.”